ricsatjr/dem-hydro-explorer/README.md

 The pour point can be set in two ways:

-- **Click on the map** — enable Click Mode, click anywhere inside or on the stream network; the tool snaps automatically to the nearest stream cell
+- **Click on the map** — enable Click Mode, click anywhere inside or on the stream network; the tool snaps automatically to the highest-accumulation cell within a fixed pixel search radius, favouring the main channel over minor tributaries
 - **Type coordinates** — enter latitude/longitude directly into the input boxes

 The snapped point reports the D8 flow accumulation value and corresponding upstream drainage area in km².
 The delineated catchment boundary is then vectorised and statistics are computed (area, perimeter, elevation distribution, relief).